inertia666/ReaperFaderportNative/README.md

 | Automation buttons| All buttons implemented except _Off_|

 ## _Links_
-- [Download] - 64bit Windows Build
+- [Download] - 64bit Windows Build (at the moment this is buggy as cleaning up the code has caused breakage)
 - [CSI] - Control Surface Integrator
 - [Airon] - Airon's Faderport config for CSI